jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 It was a design choice to have system commands placed inside a triangle, that might represent an aspect.
 That way __Use As Class__ for instance might be used without putting __"Class ."__ or __"Object . "__ in front of it.

-An alternative was putting it in a circle, which would make textual alternatives of commands be something like:
+An alternative was putting it in a circle, which might make textual alternatives of commands be something like:

 - __Class .
 Use As Class__
 - __Class .
 Use Object As__
 - __Object .
 Use As Class__

-Those would all be alternatives for __Use As Class__.
+Those might all be alternatives for __Use As Class__.
 The idea is that this might not look as nice as just __Use As Class__.

 The alternative __Object .
 Use As Class__ might look ok, but may place this class-related action inside the __Object__ aspect, which might not be desirable either.